-I don’t think food is always about hunger.
+Food is not always about hunger.

 Sometimes it’s about reassurance.